pivotal-cf/docs-on-demand-service-broker/creating.html.md

 #### manifest
 The current manifest as YAML.
 This is used to extract information about the deployment that is necessary for the binding (e.g. admin credentials with which to create users).
 The format of the manifest should match the [bosh v2 manifest](https://bosh.io/docs/manifest-v2.html)

+<a id="request-params-JSON"></a>
-#### arbitrary-params
+#### request-params-JSON
+This is a JSON object that holds the entire body of the [service binding](http://docs.cloudfoundry.org/services/api.html#binding) request sent by the Cloud Controller to the service broker.

-This is a JSON object with arbitrary keys and values which were passed by the application developer as a `cf` CLI parameter when binding to a service.
+The field `parameters` contains arbitrary key-value pairs which were passed by the application developer as a `cf` CLI parameter when creating, or updating the service instance.
-For example see the [example Kafka binding implementation](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/create_binding.go#L31).

 #### Credentials for bindings